Rookout/docs/docs/source-repos.md

 Each Project contains the source code you wish to debug.

 Rookout allows you to easily load sources from your local file system or your git provider.
-This is preformed directly in our Web based IDE.
+This is performed directly in our Web based IDE.

 ## Repository Settings